Encharted Cook

 Instructions

-• Add sweet Italian Sausage to the pot and cook until browned.
+Add sweet Italian Sausage to the pot and cook until browned.
 Continue to use a large slotted spoon to break up the meat as you continue to turn and brown it on all sides.
-Remove the browned Italian sausage to the bowl containing the ground meat.
+Remove the browned Italian sausage to the bowl containing the browned ground meat.

-1 Pound Sweet Italian Sausage
+1 Pound Ground Beef, 1 Pound Sweet Italian Sausage

-• Check the pot to see if there is enough oil from the meat to properly cook the aromatics.
+• Sauté.
+Check the pot to see if there is enough oil from the meat to properly cook the aromatics.
 If there is very little or no fat, add two tablespoons of olive oil to the pot.

-• Reduce heat to medium low and add the diced onion.
+Reduce heat to medium-low and add the diced onion.
 Cook onion until transparent and the fond from cooking the meat has partially released from the bottom of the pan.

-1 Head of Garlic, ½ Cup Fresh Basil Leaves, 3 Tablespoons Dried Oregano, ½ Teaspoon Fine Sea Salt, ½ Teaspoon Fresh Ground Black Pepper, 1 Cup Red Wine
+2 Tablespoons Olive Oil, 3 Cups Onions, 1 Head of Garlic, ½ Cup Fresh Basil Leaves, 3 Tablespoons Dried Oregano, ½ Teaspoon Fine Sea Salt, ½ Teaspoon Fresh Ground Black Pepper

 56 Ounces Cento Brand San Marzano Canned Whole Tomatoes, 28 Ounces Cento Brand Tomato Sauce

-• Bring the sauce to a boil over medium heat.
-Reduce heat to low and simmer for one hour, stirring occasionally.
+• Simmer.
+Bring the sauce to a boil over medium heat.
+Reduce to low heat and simmer for one hour, stirring occasionally.
 Skim foam, if necessary.
-After, simmering for an hour, taste sauce and add lemon juice and additional salt, if needed.
-Continue to simmer for 1 more hour.

 1 Lemon